metamageia/notes.gagelara/content/metamageia/articles/Effortless Obsidian to Quartz CI&CD for Beginners with GitHub Actions/Effortless Obsidian to Quartz CI&CD for Beginners with GitHub Actions.md

 ## Setting up the Quartz Static Site

-Because this tutorial is focused on basic CI/CD principles for beginners, we won't be building a Quartz website from scratch - so no Node.js knowledge or dependency installation required!
+Because this tutorial is specifically focused on basic CI/CD principles for beginners, we won't be building a Quartz website from scratch - so no Node.js knowledge or dependency installation required!
 Instead, go to the [Quartz template repository](https://github.com/metamageia/Quartz-Template) I've provided and create a new repository from this template.
 Give your website repo an appropriate name and keep all other settings as their defaults.

 > Note: If you'd prefer to create your Quartz from scratch follow the steps outlined in the official docs starting with the [setup](https://quartz.jzhao.xyz/), [build](https://quartz.jzhao.xyz/build), and the [GitHub repository](https://quartz.jzhao.xyz/setting-up-your-GitHub-repository) then follow along with the next step.